abhilashk433/Hacktoberfest-2018/README.md

 ### 1. [Zulip](https://github.com/zulip) -
        Zulip is 100% open source software, built by a vibrant community of hundreds of developers from all around the world.
 ### 2. [FOSSASIA](https://github.com/fossasia) -
+       FOSSASIA is an organization developing Open Source software applications and Open Hardware together with a global community from its base in Asia.
+It is our goal to provide access to open technologies, science applications and knowledge that improve people's lives.
        Developing Open Source Software and Hardware to improve people's lives.
 ### 3. [MOZILLA](https://github.com/mozilla) -
        This technology could fall into the right hands.
 Mozilla has 30 repositories available.
 Follow their code on GitHub.